 What Are Anchor Worms?

-Signs of Anchor Worms
+Symptoms of Anchor Worms in Fish

 Causes of Anchor Worms

-Anchor worms are caused by a new fish being added to an aquarium carrying juvenile anchor worms or a reproductively-active female in their skin.
+Anchor worms are contagious among fish and occur when a new fish is added to an aquarium carrying juvenile anchor worms or a reproductively-active female in their skin.
 Skipping proper quarantine makes this parasite spread very rapidly.
-A single female anchor worm can produce hundreds of larvae every two weeks for up to 16 weeks in a 77F (25C) tank.
+A single female anchor worm can produce hundreds of larvae every two weeks for up to 16 weeks in a 77 degrees Fahrenheit aquarium.

 How to Prevent Anchor Worms